-Date: January 26, 2021
+Date: February 9, 2021

-Re: Presentation of Planning and Zoning Commission's Recommendation on the Final Draft of the proposed Subdivision Ordinance revisions.
+Re: Public Hearing on the Final Draft of the Revised Subdivision Ordinance.

 Since September, 2018 the Planning Commission has been working on revisions to the Subdivision Ordinance.
 Since the Scott County Subdivision Ordinance was first adopted in 1979 it has been revised six times for what have generally been minor revisions.
 The most recent revisions approved in 2008 were those that were recommended with the adoption of the 2008 Comprehensive Plan.
 Just as rezoning applications are reviewed for compliance with our land use polices in the Comprehensive Plan; proposed minor and major subdivision are also.
 The purpose of these regulations are stated in Section 9-2 A.-D. and remains essentially unchanged since its first adoption in 1979.